Shadowboxes! They are gorgeous and look like a million bucks and a million hours spent.

 In fact they are quick and easy to make if you know what to use.
 I’ve been making these for a while and after much experimenting (and hair pulling) this list of papers and settings is what I stick with.

 I test all of my templates personally.
 If the template comes with SVG and other machine cutting files I have cut it myself on my Cricut to make sure it will cut well for you.

-I’m sharing with you here the papers and cut settings that I use on my Cricut Explore Air to get fabulous results almost every time.
+I’m sharing with you here the papers and cut settings that I use on my Cricut Maker to get great results almost every time.
 (Almost… because sometimes the paper cutting odds are not in our favor.)

 Machine I use for cutting:

 Fine Point Blade.
 (I replaced the fine point blade after 6 months of heavy papercutting use.
 They last a long time.
 I only use it for cutting paper.)